Compression Calf Sleeves

 Yep.
 So no real help there.

 Part of me thinks my girlfriend wanted me to stumble around pretending I had some physiologically justifiable explanation for this purchase.
-Then she could have belittled and debunked my explanations, before finally squeezing a confession from me: Yet another wasteful impulse purchase!
+Then she could have belittled and debunked my explanations, before finally squeezing a confession from me - yet another wasteful impulse purchase!

 Probably I should have played along.